lsandov1/presentations/yocto/meta_input.md

 * `BB_NUMBER_THREADS` and `PARALLEL_MAKE`: Indicate the max number of threads when baking and compiling
 * `DL_DIR`: Tarball repository.
 Several users can share the same folder, so data can be reused.

-# Layer selection file: `build/conf/bblayers.conf`
+# Build's layer configuration file `build/conf/bblayers.conf`

 * Automatically created by the `setup-environment` script (see section 'Build & Boot your FSL Yocto Image in N Steps')